cti-gr/avgui/README.md

 time being.

-The AVGui has been designed and developed by Computer Technology Institute & Press DIOPHANTUS - www.cti.gr
+The AVGui has been designed and developed by Computer Technology Institute & Press DIOPHANTUS - www.cti.gr.

-This program is made available under the GPL3 licence The AVG Logo and the AVG Free Edition for Linux are products of AVG Technologies
+This program is made available under the GPL3 licence.

+The AVG Logo and the AVG Free Edition for Linux are products of AVG Technologies